Gluten Free Sourdough Bread RecipeCrusty, Tangy, and Made with Whole Grain Flours

 Recipe Notes

-Bread is traditionally built around the properties of wheat.
-Gluten gives wheat dough its stretch, strength, and ability to trap air as it rises — which is why so many bread recipes talk about "developing the gluten."
+Bread, as a food type, is built around the properties of wheat.
+Or more specifically, it is built around the existence of gluten in wheat.
+Gluten gives dough its stretch, strength, and ability to trap air as it rises - which is why so many bread recipes talk about "developing the gluten."
 In gluten-free bread, we have to build that structure another way.

 This recipe uses a combination of whole grain flours, protein-rich ingredients, and binders like psyllium husk and ground flaxseed to create a dough that can hold together, ferment overnight, and bake into a delicious loaf.
-Each ingredient has a job to do, and understanding those jobs makes gluten-free sourdough much easier to work with.
+Each ingredient has a job to do, and understanding the interaction of those ingredients makes gluten-free baking much easier and more flexible.

 The choice of flours